AlanKrajina/JS-learn/README.md

 We can check if an object has its own property by using the hasOwnProperty method.
 We can manually set up inheritance by using `Object.create`.

-### Difference Between Class & Prototypal Inheritance?
+### Difference Between Class and Prototypal Inheritance?

 `Class Inheritance`:
 A class is like a blueprint — a description of the object to be created.